Kids Web Japan

 Football's popularity zoomed after the Japanese national team reached the quarterfinals at the 1964 Olympic Games in Tokyo and also after it won the bronze medal at the Mexico City Games in 1968.
 Suddenly, schools began setting up football teams, and youth leagues sprouted up everywhere.
 Football emerged as a popular amateur sport, particularly among young people.

-Another big boost came when the world's ruling football body selected Japan to co-host the 2002 World Cup with South Korea.
+Another big boost came when the world's ruling football body selected Japan to co-host the 2002 World Cup with the Republic of Korea.
 The players had been getting better with more exposure to world-class competition, and they earned the nation's first-ever berth in the World Cup finals -- held in 1998 in France.
 In 1998 Japan lost all three games in the preliminary league and was not able to advance to the knockout stage.